DateOrMage/BaumEvolutionAlgorithms/README.md

 ## Documentation

 Still in progress.
-For now you can read brief description of the library classes.
+For now, you can read brief description of the library classes.

 ### BinaryGA
 Class for perform binary genetic algorithm.